Sweet potato black bean salad

 • Switch tahini for nut butter: If you’re not a fan ot tahini, almond butter or peanut butter can be used in the dressing instead.

-If you enjoyed this sweet potato & black bean bowl, here are some other easy lunch options to try:
+If you enjoyed this sweet potato & black bean salad, why not try:

 Orange & Ginger Tofu Noodles